1) Give up Alcohol

 Please ensure to read the article and talk to your doctor.

 Disclaimer: The entire contents of this website are based upon the opinions of Anna Sheinman.
 They are not intended to replace a one-on-one relationship with a qualified health care professional, and they are not intended as medical advice.
-They are intended as a sharing of knowledge and information from my own research and experience.
+Instead, they are intended as a sharing of knowledge and information from my own research and experience.
 I encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.